C-metric in a (nut)shell: Class : Particle pulled by a string

 \subsection{Saturated acceleration}

 In the saturated acceleration phase, $m^2\mc{A}^2\ell^2=1$, we find that the shell has features similar to the slow acceleration case, the most notable distinction being the absence of a cusp as $\wt{M} \to \wt{M}_{\mrm{min}}$.
-We remark that $\wt{M}_{\mrm{min}}=0$; hence the $\wt{M}=\wt{M}_{\mrm{min}}$ plot depicts a shell with an exterior geometry of Torricelli's trumpet.
+We remark that $\wt{M}_{\mrm{min}}=0$; hence the $\wt{M}=\wt{M}_{\mrm{min}}$ plot depicts a shell with an exterior geometry of Torricelli's trumpet~\eqref{eqn:cylinder}.

-We plot the various results in~\autoref{fig:Class I saturated} \textbf{(a)} to \textbf{(d)}.
-We see from~\autoref{fig:Class I saturated} \textbf{(a)} that, in contrast to the slow acceleration phase, the shell remains regular near $\phi=0$ as $\wt{M}\to\wt{M}_{\mrm{min}}$, maintaining a teardrop shape, pinched at the string $\phi=\pi$, for all values of $\wt{M}$.
+We plot the various results in~\autoref{fig:Class I saturated} \textbf{(a)} to \textbf{(f)}.
+We see from~\autoref{fig:Class I saturated} \textbf{(a)} that, in contrast to the slow acceleration phase, the shell remains regular near $\phi=0$ as $\wt{M}\to\wt{M}_{\mrm{min}}$, maintaining a slight teardrop shape, pinched at the string $\phi=\pi$, for all values of $\wt{M}$.
+We note that the teardrop shape becomes more prominent for larger values of $r_0$ with the consequence $c_s>1$ for all values of $\wt{M}$.
 The angular coordinate~\eqref{eqn:ADM shell coords} grows monotonically with $\phi$ (\autoref{fig:Class I saturated} \textbf{(b)}), but with notably reduced non-linear behaviour for small $\wt{M}$.
 The density is notably larger on the part of the shell that is away from its pinch (\autoref{fig:Class I saturated}~\textbf{(c)}).
 The pressure, shown in~\autoref{fig:Class I saturated}~\textbf{(d)}, is always maximal opposite the pinch.
 This is again consistent with our modelling of the stress energy as a perfect fluid.
-Again, the stress energy of the shell satisfies the strong energy condition.
+Again, the stress energy of the shell is positive and satisfies the NEC, WEC, and SEC for all $\wt{M}$.
+As seen in~\autoref{fig:Class I saturated}~\textbf{(e)} and~\textbf{(f)}, there exists a parameter range for which causality and the DEC are respected simultaneously.
+We recall from~\eqref{eqn:large M SE} that $p$ diverges as $\wt{M}\to\wt{M}_{\mrm{max}}$, hence for sufficiently large $\wt{M}$ both causality and the DEC will be violated.
+We see there exist also parameters for which the DEC is respected, whilst causality is violated.
 As $\wt{M}\to\wt{M}_{\mrm{min}}$, the stress energy of the shell is positive but decays faster than exponentially.
-The behaviour of the stress energy as $\wt{M}\to\wt{M}_{\mrm{max}}$ is given by~\eqref{eqn:large M SE}; the energy density $\rho$ tends to a constant, whereas the pressure still depends on $\phi$.
+The behaviour of the stress energy as $\wt{M}\to\wt{M}_{\mrm{max}}$ is given by~\eqref{eqn:large M SE}; the energy density $\rho$ tends to a constant, whereas the pressure still depends on $\phi$, and $c_s^2=\frac{\dd p}{\dd\phi}/\frac{\dd\rho}{\dd\phi}$ diverges.